gitter-badger/josm-scripts/doc/user/click_buildings.md

 3. Search: click.
 4. Add shortcut to action.

 Note: Recommendation is to use shortcuts accessible by no-mouse hand.
 Note: Shortcuts assignment persist the restart of JOSM.
-IMPORTANT: This script is dependent on *Easy buildings* script.
+**IMPORTANT**: This script is dependent on *Easy buildings* script.

 ## Click Circle Building
 * The user needs to be in *Draw nodes (A)* mode.